Yes, we make grants.

 • Applications expected to open late 2024 or early 2025

-• Heat Pumps in Oregon rental homes (parsonages count)
+• Heat Pumps and other energy-efficient upgrades for Oregon households (parsonages count)

-• Next funding cycle expected to open in 2025
+• Next funding cycle expected to open in late 2025 or early 2026

 • Solar for All in Washington single-family homes owned by income-qualified households, community solar projects, multifamily buildings and tribes (nonprofits are eligible to apply)